 By statute, the UAAL is being amortized over the remainder of a closed 30-year period (or shorter) from June 30, 2006.
-The UAAL amortization payment is the amount required to fully amortize the UAAL over a 19-year period as a level percent of payroll for all groups except Teachers in the fiscal year beginning two years after the valuation date.
+The UAAL amortization payment is the amount required to fully amortize the UAAL over an 18-year period as a level percent of payroll for all groups except Teachers in the fiscal year beginning two years after the valuation date.
 The Teachers amortization period is determined based on the statutory contribution.
 Amortizations reflect the projected funded status at the beginning of the applicable fiscal year.

-For those groups with projected assets exceeding liability, a 30-year level percent of payroll amortization is used.
+For those groups with a projected asset surplus (assets exceeding liability), a 30-year level percent of payroll amortization is used.